mik-laj/discovery-api/gen_data/release_notes_md/iam_docs_release_notes.md

 **FEATURE:**

-Cloud IAM is now available in beta.
+IAM is now available in beta.